 A talented two-way defenseman, Lovejoy is known for his sound positional play and good puck-handling.
 He is a strong skater with a good first step, lateral, and backward movement.
 While primarily a defensive player, Lovejoy is capable of leading the rush, and pinching in the offensive zone to keep the play alive.
 He has a crisp first pass and plays the game with good composure.

 Although he is not known for bone-crunching checks, Lovejoy does play a gritty game.
 He is more than willing to get into shooting lanes to block shots, and will not hesitate to stick up for teammates.

-Lovejoy was dealt by the Penguins to the Anaheim Ducks in February, 2013.
+Lovejoy was dealt by the Anaheim Ducks to the Pittsburgh Penguins in exchange for Simon Despres.